gloopy49/DataScience/README.md

-1.Library used in this project:
+1. Library used in this project:
     -pandas
     -numpy
     -scipy